Rosuav/ThirdSquare/README.md

 and equally reasonable to operate Spencer Street Station off several separate nodes, just as long as each node has a dedicated IP address and keypair.

+For the purposes of revenue distribution, it's easiest if a vehicle's IP changes any time it transfers to a new operator.
+Otherwise, careful handling of the year's revenue will be needed - counting the touches up to this date for this operator, and those after that date for that operator.

 Identifiers: Locations
 ======================